pdax-earl/hashlips_art_engine/README.md

 ];
 ```

-Update your `format` size, ie the outputted image size, and the `growEditionSizeTo` on each `layerConfigurations` object, which is the amount of variation outputted.
+Update your `format` size, ie the outputted image size, and the
+`growEditionSizeTo` on each `layerConfigurations` object, which is
+the amount of variation outputted.

+You can set resolution (ppi) in the `format` object (`resolution: 96,`).

+If you want your edition numbers to be hex and/or padded, you can set
+`hexEdition: true,` and `padEdition: 64` respectively.

 You can start the count from any number with `startEditionFrom`.
+This
-This won't work with sol, as it has to start from 0.
+won't work with sol, as it has to start from 0.

-You can mix up the `layerConfigurations` order on how the images are saved by setting the variable `shuffleLayerConfigurations` in the `config.js` file to true.
-It is false by default and will save all images in numerical order.
+You can mix up the `layerConfigurations` order on how the images are
+saved by setting the variable `shuffleLayerConfigurations` in the
+`config.js` file to true.
+It is false by default and will save all
+images in numerical order.

-If you want to have logs to debug and see what is happening when you generate images you can set the variable `debugLogs` in the `config.js` file to true.
+If you want to have logs to debug and see what is happening when you
+generate images you can set the variable `debugLogs` in the `config.js`
+file to true.
 It is false by default, so you will only see general logs.

+## Options

-If you want to play around with different blending modes, you can add a `blend: MODE.colorBurn` field to the layersOrder `options` object.
+If you want to play around with different blending modes, you can add
+a `blend: MODE.colorBurn` field to the layersOrder `options` object.

-If you need a layers to have a different opacity then you can add the `opacity: 0.7` field to the layersOrder `options` object as well.
+If you need a layers to have a different opacity then you can add the
+`opacity: 0.7` field to the layersOrder `options` object as well.

-If you want to have a layer _ignored_ in the DNA uniqueness check, you can set `bypassDNA: true` in the `options` object.
-This has the effect of making sure the rest of the traits are unique while not considering the `Background` Layers as traits, for example.
-The layers _are_ included in the final image.
+If you want to have a layer _ignored_ in the DNA uniqueness check, you
+can set `bypassDNA: true` in the `options` object.
+This has the effect
+of making sure the rest of the traits are unique while not considering
+the `Background` Layers as traits, for example.
+The layers _are_ included
+in the final image.

-To use a different metadata attribute name you can add the `displayName: "Awesome Eye Color"` to the `options` object.
-All options are optional and can be addes on the same layer if you want to.
+To use a different metadata attribute name you can add the
+`displayName: "Awesome Eye Color"` to the `options` object.
+All options
+are optional and can be addes on the same layer if you want to.

+If you want to control where a layer is placed within the image, you can
+add a `posX: 123`, `posY: 321`, `width: 456` and/or `height: 654` to the
+layersOrder `options` object (all values are in pixels).

 Here is an example on how you can play around with both filter fields: